Algebraic space: Algebraic spaces and analytic spaces

 Algebraic spaces over the complex numbers are closely related to analytic spaces and Moishezon manifolds.

 Roughly speaking, the difference between complex algebraic spaces and analytic spaces is that complex algebraic spaces are formed by gluing affine pieces together using the étale topology, while analytic spaces are formed by gluing with the classical topology.
 In particular there is a functor from complex algebraic spaces of finite type to analytic spaces.
 Hopf manifolds give examples of analytic surfaces that do not come from a proper algebraic space (though one can construct non-proper and non-separated algebraic spaces whose analytic space is the Hopf surface).
-It is also possible for different algebraic spaces to correspond to the same analytic space: for example, an elliptic curve and the quotient of C by the corresponding lattice are not isomorphic as algebraic spaces but the corresponding analytic spaces are isomorphic.
+It is also possible for different algebraic spaces to correspond to the same analytic space: for example, an elliptic curve and the quotient of C by the corresponding lattice are not isomorphic as algebraic spaces, but the corresponding analytic spaces are isomorphic.

 Artin showed that proper algebraic spaces over the complex numbers are more or less the same as Moishezon spaces.

 Generalization

-A far-reaching generalization of algebraic spaces is given by the algebraic stacks.
+A far-reaching generalization of algebraic spaces is given by algebraic stacks.
 In the category of stacks we can form even more quotients by group actions than in the category of algebraic spaces (the resulting quotient is called a quotient stack).